netscaler/ansible-collection-netscaleradc/docs/collections/netscaler/adc/ipsecalgprofile_module.rst

         <div class="ansible-option-cell">

       Mode in which the connection failover feature must operate for the IPSec Alg.
 After a failover, established UDP connections and ESP packet flows are kept active and resumed on the secondary appliance.
-Recomended setting is ENABLED.
+Recomended setting is \ :literal:`ENABLED`\ .

       .. rst-class:: ansible-option-line